King-Derp/sentiment_pipeline/timescaledb_integration_guide.md

 *   `PG_PASSWORD`: The password for the `PG_USER`.
 *   `PG_DB`: The name of the PostgreSQL database to connect to.

-These variables should be defined in the scraper's specific `.env` file (e.g., `reddit_scraper/.env`) and loaded by the scraper application at runtime.
+These variables should be defined in an environment file (e.g., `scraper.env` at the project root) that is then loaded by the `docker-compose.yml` for the specific scraper service.
+The scraper application should be written to load these variables at runtime.

 ## 3. Constructing the SQLAlchemy Connection String